-b) Total procurement spend with SMEs during the period covered by the annual procurement report.

-c) Total procurement spend with third sector bodies during the period covered by the report.

-d) Percentage of total procurement spend through collaborative contracts.
+- a) Total procurement spend for the period covered by the annual procurement report. - b) Total procurement spend with SMEs during the period covered by the annual procurement report. - c) Total procurement spend with third sector bodies during the period covered by the report. - d) Percentage of total procurement spend through collaborative contracts.

-Approx. 30%
+104,292

+in 94.55%

+mpt 31

+chain 0

+0

+£950,000

+£950,000

+0

-e) Total targeted cash savings for the period covered by the annual procurement report i) targeted cash savings for Cat A contracts £0 ii) targeted cash savings for Cat B contracts £0 iii) targeted cash savings for Cat C contracts £0 f) Total delivered cash savings for the period covered by the annual procurement report -£58,111 i) delivered cash savings for Cat A contracts £0 ii) delivered cash savings for Cat B contracts £0 iii) delivered cash savings for Cat C contracts -£58,111 g) Total non-cash savings value for the period covered by the annual procurement report £1,127,347 9.
-Future regulated procurements a) Total number of regulated procurements expected to commence in the next two financial years 25 b) Total estimated value of regulated procurements expected to commence in the next two financial years £6.9M
+i) targeted cash savings for Cat A contracts £0 ii) targeted cash savings for Cat B contracts £0 iii) targeted cash savings for Cat C contracts £0 f) Total delivered cash savings for the period covered by the annual procurement report -£6,000 i) delivered cash savings for Cat A contracts £0 ii) delivered cash savings for Cat B contracts £0 iii) delivered cash savings for Cat C contracts -£6,000 g) Total non-cash savings value for the period covered by the annual procurement report £195,000 9.
+Future regulated procurements a) Total number of regulated procurements expected to commence in the next two financial years 24 b) Total estimated value of regulated procurements expected to commence in the next two financial years £9M